Canon SX420 vs Nikon 1 J4

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX420 IS and Nikon 1 J4 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the J4 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the J4 was succeeded by the Nikon 1 J5.
+Both the SX420 and the J4 have been discontinued, but can regularly be found used on ebay.
+The J4 was replaced by the Nikon 1 J5, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is the Canon SX420 better than the Nikon 1 J4 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.